-- (1) A performer's rights are infringed by a person who, without the performer's consent, issues to the public copies of a fixation of the whole or any substantial part of a qualifying performance. - (2) References in this Part to the issue to the public of copies of a fixation are to the act of putting into circulation copies not previously put into circulation, in Hong Kong or elsewhere, by or with the consent of the performer. - (3) References in this Part to the issue to the public of copies of a fixation do not include- - (a) any subsequent distribution, sale, hiring or loan of copies previously put into circulation; or - (b) any subsequent importation of such copies into Hong Kong.
+- (1) A performer's rights are infringed by a person who, without the performer's consent, issues to the public copies of a fixation of the whole or any substantial part of a qualifying performance. - (2) References in this Part to the issue to the public of copies of a fixation are to the act of putting into circulation copies not previously put into circulation, in Hong Kong or elsewhere, by or with the consent of the performer. - (3) References in this Part to the issue to the public of copies of a fixation do not include- - (a) any subsequent distribution, sale, hiring or loan of copies previously put into circulation; or - (b) any subsequent importation of such copies into Hong Kong. - (4) References in this Part to the issue of copies of a fixation of a performance include the issue of the original fixation of the unfixed performance.

-- (4) References in this Part to the issue of copies of a fixation of a performance include the issue of the original fixation of the unfixed performance. - (5) The right of a performer under this section to authorize or prohibit the issue of copies to the public is referred to in this Part as "the right of distribution".
+(5) The right of a performer under this section to authorize or prohibit the issue of copies to the public is referred to in this Part as the right of distribution (分發權利).
+(Amended E.R.
+2 of 2019)

-205. Consent required for making available of copies to public
+205. Consent required for making available of fixations to public

-- (1) A performer's rights are infringed by a person who, without the performer's consent, makes available to the public copies of a fixation of the whole or any substantial part of a qualifying performance. - (2) References in this Part to the making available to the public of copies of a fixation of a performance are to the making available of copies of the fixation, by wire or wireless means, in such a way that members of the public in Hong Kong or elsewhere may access the fixation from a place and at a time individually chosen by them (such as the making available of copies of works through the service commonly known as the INTERNET). - (3) References in this Part to the making available of copies of a fixation of a performance include the making available of the original fixation of the unfixed performance. - (4) The mere provision of physical facilities for enabling the making available to the public of copies of a fixation of a performance does not of itself constitute an act of making available to the public of copies of the fixations. - (5) The right of a performer under this section to authorize or prohibit the making available of copies of a fixation to the public is referred to in this Part as "the right of making available to the public".
+- (1) A performer's rights are infringed by a person who, without the performer's consent, makes available to the public a fixation of the whole or any substantial part of a qualifying performance. - (2) References in this Part to making a fixation of a performance available to the public are references to making the fixation available, by wire or wireless means, in such a way that members of the public in Hong Kong or elsewhere may access the fixation from a place and at a time individually chosen by them (such as by making fixations available through the Internet). - (3) (Repealed 16 of 2022 s.
+79) - (4) The mere provision of facilities by any person for enabling or facilitating the making available of a fixation of a performance to the public does not of itself constitute an act of making the fixation available to the public.
+(Replaced 16 of 2022 s.
+79) - (5) The right of a performer under this section to authorize or prohibit the making available of a fixation to the public is referred to in this Part as the right of making available to the public (向公眾提供的權利).
+(Amended E.R.
+2 of 2019)